Sri Lanka's central bank raises key rates to curb inflation - NewsBreak

 Strapped by dwindling foreign reserves, Sri Lanka has suspended repayment on foreign debts worth about $7 billion that were due this year.

-The country is negotiating with the International Monetary Fund on a bailout package, but the country’s prime minister Ranil Wickremesinghe said this week that the negotiations were proving complex and difficult because Sri Lanka is effectively bankrupt.
+The country is negotiating with the International Monetary Fund on a bailout package, but Wickremesinghe, the prime minister, said this week that negotiations were proving complex and difficult because Sri Lanka is effectively bankrupt.

 The economic meltdown has triggered a political crisis, with widespread anti-government protests erupting across the country.
 Protesters have blocked main roads to demand gas and fuel, and television stations showed people in some areas fighting over limited stocks.